zkornas/INFO314-TicTacToeRFC/README.md

     * validate player moves
     * plays through to game termination
 * manages up to 10 clients simultaneously
-* accepts communication over TCP or UDP
+* accepts communication over TCP
 * provides console output about communication (diagnostic logging)

 Diagnostic logging levels should be able to be dynamically configured via a command-line parameter or configuration file, and any changes in configuration take place on restart.